Cancel anytime

 Goal

-The fund seeks to track the investment results (before fees and expenses) of the KBW Nasdaq Bank Index.
+The investment objective of KBWB is to track the investment results, before fees and expenses, of the KBW Nasdaq Bank Index.

 Investment Approach and Strategy